 Flee the evil desires of youth, and pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart (2 Tim.
 2:22).

-Certainly, a passage that infers we can lose our peace with God after getting saved is found here:
+Certainly, a passage that infers we can lose our peace with God after getting saved is found here.
+(It was written to those who had already been saved):

 So then, dear friends, since you are looking forward to this, make every effort to be found spotless, blameless and at peace with him (2 Pet.
 3:14).